nchlswhttkr/website/content/blog/ddd-melbourne-2019/index.md

 [Rob Crowley](https://twitter.com/robdcrowley) / [Slides](https://speakerdeck.com/robcrowley/graphql-grpc-or-rest-resolving-the-api-developers-dilemma)

 Admittedly a lot of this talk when over my head.
-Having usually worked as a frontend developer with usually REST-style APIs, I was able to recognise SOAP, but terms like gRPC/OData went over my head.
+Having usually worked as a frontend developer with usually REST-style APIs, I was able to recognise terms like SOAP, but terms like gRPC/OData went over my head.
+Interesting stuff to look up after the fact though.

-The most important takeaway for me was recognising that more often than not, the architecture/development of a solution is dictated by its environment and the requirements set out for it.
+The most important takeaway for me was recognising that, more often than not, the architecture/development of a solution is dictated by its environment and the requirements set out for it.

-This can include considerations like the expected API consumers, where you might only need to cater to a single application/process, or you may need to make something generally available to a wider audience (think public APIs like Reddit or Twitter).
+This can include considerations like the expected API consumers, as you might only need to cater to a single application/process, or may need to make something generally available to a wider audience (think public APIs like Reddit or Twitter).
 You could go for a standard response format with a resource-focused approach like REST, or allow clients to refine a query for their own convenience, a-la GraphQL.

 ## Microfrontends